Submit an Article Guidelines updatedNovember 2017

 Title Page: Each manuscript should be submitted with a title page, which should include the title of the manuscript; each author’s name, academic degree, academic affiliation, and job title; the corresponding author’s complete mailing address and email; grant information; disclaimer/conflict of interest information; and acknowledgments.

-Abstract: Each article must have an unstructured abstract of no more than 150 words.
+Abstract: Each manuscript must include a structured abstract of no more than 150 words.

 References: References should be limited to no more than 30 sources.
 References must be cited consecutively in the text with superscript numbers (or parenthetically for unpublished data or personal communication) and subsequently listed in the reference section at the end of the text, per the AMA’s Manual of Style, 10th edition.
 Do not use footnotes or endnotes.
 Authors are responsible for the accuracy of references, particularly author names and page numbers.